abogoyavlensky/slim/README.md

 ## Overview

 `slim` is a build tool for Clojure projects that emphasizes simplicity and minimal configuration.
 It can help you build uberjar for an application, or build and deploy jar for a library with zero ceremony.
-It's quite opinionated, but has options for significant customization.

 ## Features